RocketChat/docs-old/6. Developer Guides/REST API/README.md

 * Implement a timed authorization token expiration strategy
 * Ensure the calling user only has permissions for what they are calling an no more

-## REST API v1 Methods
-**Warning**: Majority of these APIs are only in Rocket.Chat starting at version `0.48.1`!!
-Do *not* open an issue saying it doesn't work if you're below this version.

 ### Miscellaneous Information
 | Url | Short Description | Details Page |
 | :--- | :--- | :--- |